 The new law regulates online transactions, media websites and social networking sites, imposing fines on those violating public order or inciting hatred on these websites.
 It states, “Anyone who has established a website, disseminated information on the internet or any information technology tool, promoting ideas and programs violating the public order and morals, [will] be sentenced to prison for a period of no less than five years.”

 Police, however, see the new law as a helpful tool, as previous laws didn't specifically address cybercrime.

-"The legal and judicial importance of the law stems from the fact that it deals with cybercrimes, which have been on the increase in the Palestinian territories in recent years," Palestinian police spokesman Louay Azriqat in Ramallah told Al-Monitor.
+"The legal and judicial importance of the law stems from the fact that it deals with cybercrimes, which have been on the increase in the Palestinian territories in recent years," Palestinian police spokesman Louay Arziqat in Ramallah told Al-Monitor.

 The year 2015 witnessed 502 cases of cybercrimes committed against individuals and institutions in the West Bank.
 In 2016, that number jumped to 1,327.
-By the end of the first half of 2017, police had received 700 cybercrime reports, according to Azriqat.
+By the end of the first half of 2017, police had received 700 cybercrime reports, according to Arziqat.
 And those are just the reported crimes.

 Among individuals (as opposed to institutions and businesses), 37% of cybercrime victims are females, according to police statistics, and young people are most vulnerable to cybercrimes.

 Police have a Cybercrime Unit comprised of an officer and engineers with extensive experience in the field to follow up on reports of crimes committed against individuals, in cooperation with the public prosecutor.